worldkrysis/know-fi/README.md

+##know-fi readme

 Part-CS learning project (Ruby, CSS, JS, HTML), part-writing project for my biggest passion: music.
 All comments/suggestions are appreciated, whether on coding or on writing.

+#Known bugs:
+- unnecessary spaces in between tags on posts
+- trigger for header scroll does not work with iOS devices, have to manually click button to activate

 Cheers,
 Krystian